Birnirk culture: Genetics

-A genetic study published in Science in August 2014 examined the remains of five Birnirk people buried in Siberia between ca. 570 AD and 680 AD.
-The five samples of mitochondrial DNA extracted all belonged to haplogroup A2a.
-Haplogroup A2a was also the predominant maternal lineage among the Thule people.
-The genetic evidence suggested that the Thule people descended from Birnirk migrants from Siberia who entered northern Canada and Greenland some time after 1300, where they completely replaced the genetically distinct indigenous Dorset people.
+A genetic study published in Science in August 2014 examined the remains of five Birnirk individuals buried in Siberia between c.
+570 and 680 CE.
+The results suggested that the Birnirk people were the ancestors of the later Thule people.
+All five individuals carried the maternal haplogroup A2a, which was also the predominant maternal lineage among the Thule people.
+The genetic evidence suggested that the Thule people descended from Birnirk populations and ultimately replaced the genetically distinct Indigenous Dorset people in northern Canada and Greenland.